theshubhamy/clover/README.md

 ## Screen Snapshots

-Here are some snapshots of the app screens, displayed in a grid format:
+Here are some snapshots of the app screens:

 <table>
   <tr>